-Posaconazole immediate-release oral suspension (400 mg twice daily for 28 days) is effective in 75% of patients with azole-refractory oropharyngeal or esophageal candidiasis (AI).17 Alternatively, oral itraconazole solution is effective, at least transiently, in approximately two-thirds of patients with fluconazole-refractory mucosal candidiasis (BII).13 If necessary, azole-refractory esophageal candidiasis also can be treated with anidulafungin (BII), caspofungin (BII), micafungin (BII), or voriconazole (BII).
+Posaconazole immediate-release oral suspension (400 mg twice daily for 28 days) is effective in 75% of patients with azole-refractory oropharyngeal or esophageal candidiasis (AI).19 Again, although the new solid delayed-release tablet formulation has been recently made available, it is not known if it offers an advantage over the suspension for treating this particular disease.
+Alternatively, oral itraconazole solution is effective, at least transiently, in approximately two-thirds of patients with fluconazole-refractory mucosal candidiasis (BII).13 If necessary, azole-refractory esophageal candidiasis also can be treated with anidulafungin (BII), caspofungin (BII), micafungin (BII), or voriconazole (BII).

 IV amphotericin B is usually effective for treating refractory disease (BII).
 Both amphotericin B deoxycholate and the lipid preparations of amphotericin B have been used successfully (BII).
-Amphotericin B oral suspension (1 mL of the 100-mg/mL suspension 4 times daily) is sometimes effective in patients with oropharyngeal candidiasis who do not respond to itraconazole (BII), but this product is not commercially available in the United States.
+Amphotericin B oral suspension (1 mL of the 100-mg/mL suspension 4 times daily) is sometimes effective in patients whose oropharyngeal candidiasis does not respond to itraconazole (BII), but this product is not commercially available in the United States.

 A randomized clinical trial10 in HIV-infected patients with CD4 counts <150 cells/mm3 documented a significantly lower number of episodes of oropharyngeal candidiasis and other invasive fungal infections with continuous fluconazole therapy (3 times a week) compared with episodic fluconazole treatment for recurrences.
 This clinical trial also demonstrated no difference in the risk of developing clinically significant fluconazole resistance between the two groups among those receiving ART.

-However, secondary prophylaxis (chronic suppressive therapy) is not recommended by most HIV specialists for recurrent oropharyngeal or vulvovaginal candidiasis unless patients have frequent or severe recurrences (BIII) because therapy for acute disease is effective, mortality associated with mucocutaneous disease is low, potential exists for development of Candida-resistant organisms and drug interactions, and prophylaxis is costly.
+However, chronic maintenance therapy (chronic suppressive therapy) is not recommended by most HIV specialists for recurrent oropharyngeal or vulvovaginal candidiasis unless patients have frequent or severe recurrences (BIII) because therapy for acute disease is effective, mortality associated with mucocutaneous disease is low, potential exists for drug interactions and for the development of antifungal-resistant Candida, and chronic suppressive therapy is costly.

-If recurrences are frequent or severe, oral fluconazole can be used as suppressive therapy for either oropharyngeal (BI), esophageal (BI), or vulvovaginal (BII) candidiasis.7-9 Oral posaconazole twice daily is also effective for esophageal candidiasis (BII).18 The potential for development of secondary azole resistance should be considered when contemplating chronic maintenance therapy using azoles in HIV-infected patients who are severely immunocompromised.
-Several important factors should be taken into account when making the decision to use secondary prophylaxis.
-These include the effect of recurrences on the patient’s well-being and quality of life, the need for prophylaxis against other fungal infections, cost, adverse events, and, most importantly, drug-drug interactions.19
+If recurrences are frequent or severe, oral fluconazole can be used as suppressive therapy for either oropharyngeal (BI), esophageal (BI), or vulvovaginal (BII) candidiasis.7-9 Oral posaconazole twice daily is also effective for esophageal candidiasis (BII).20 The potential for development of secondary azole resistance should be considered when contemplating chronic maintenance therapy using azoles in HIV-infected patients who are severely immunocompromised.
+Several important factors should be taken into account when making the decision to use chronic suppressive therapy.
+These include the effect of recurrences on the patient’s well-being and quality of life, the need for prophylaxis against other fungal infections, cost, adverse events and, most importantly, drug-drug interactions.21

 Rates of relapse are high in patients with azole-refractory oropharyngeal or esophageal candidiasis who have initially responded to echinocandins, voriconazole, or posaconazole therapy.
-In such patients, secondary prophylaxis should be instituted until ART produces immune reconstitution (AIII).
+In such patients, chronic suppressive therapy should be instituted until ART produces immune reconstitution (AIII).

-In situations where secondary prophylaxis has been instituted, no data exist to guide recommendations regarding its discontinuation.
-On the basis of experience with other opportunistic infections (OIs), it would be reasonable to discontinue secondary prophylaxis when the CD4 count has risen to >200 cells/mm3 following initiation of ART (AIII).
+In situations where chronic suppressive therapy has been instituted, no data exist to guide recommendations regarding its discontinuation.
+On the basis of experience with other opportunistic infections, it would be reasonable to discontinue chronic suppressive therapy when the CD4 count has risen to >200 cells/mm3 following initiation of ART (AIII).

 Special Considerations During Pregnancy